JPFrankCS/cse15l-lab-reports/labReport1.md

 [user@sahara ~/lecture1]$ ls
 Hello.class Hello.java messages README
 ```
 The command was run in the working directory 'lecture1' and listed all files and folders in the lecture1 directory.
 Note that it did not open any folders in this directory, merely displaying their names and nothing inside of them.
 We get this output becuase having no arguments to ls means that it is run in its current directory, that being lecture1.
 Due to this, it prints the names of the files and folder inside of the lecture1 direcotry.
+This is not an error.

 Now, what will happen when ls is run with a directory path as an argument?
 ```